Sufflavus/KoBindings/README.md

 ###Parameters
 * selectedValues: an observable array with selected items.
-* multiSelectConfig: set specific settings for multi-select plugin (regular js-object)
+* multipleSelectConfig: set specific settings for multiple-select plugin (regular js-object)

 ##2. ko-dropzone-binding
 A KnockoutJS custom binding that applies a [dropzone](http://www.dropzonejs.com/) to the standart 'div' element